Cold medicine: Types

+An example combination is guaifenesin with codeine.

 Effectiveness

 The efficacy of cough medication is questionable, particularly in children.
-A 2014 Cochrane review concluded that "There is no good evidence for or against the effectiveness of OTC medicines in acute cough".
+A 2014 Cochrane review concluded that "There is no good evidence for or against the effectiveness of OTC [over the counter] medicines in acute cough".
 Some cough medicines may be no more effective than placebos for acute coughs in adults, including coughs related to upper respiratory tract infections.
 The American College of Chest Physicians emphasizes that cough medicines are not designed to treat whooping cough, a cough that is caused by bacteria and can last for months.
 No over-the-counter cough medicines have been found to be effective in cases of pneumonia.
 They are not recommended in those who have COPD, chronic bronchitis, or the common cold.
 There is not enough evidence to make recommendations for those who have a cough in cancer.